RobertWHurst/OriginJS/readme.md

 OriginJS
 ========
-Every route begins at the origin.
+Every route begins with an origin.

 Getting Started
 ===============